Skip to content

 });

-If you use the builderSelect() method to access the database, the system will automatically add Instance Id
+If you use the builderSelect() method to query data, the system will automatically add Instance Id

 typescript